 Act against coronavirus rumour mongers: BMC chief to cops

-Brihanmumbai Municipal Corporation chief Praveen Pardeshi on Saturday wrote to city police commissioner Param Bir Singh demanding strict action against those spreading rumours about the novel coronavirus outbreak.
-In the letter, Pardeshi said BMC had made preparations to tackle the situation but rumours were being spread on social media platforms like WhatsApp, Twitter, Facebook etc, which may lead to panic.
+Brihanmumbai Municipal Corporation chief Praveen Pardeshi on Saturday wrote to city police commissioner Param Bir Singh demanding strict action against those spreading rumors about the novel coronavirus outbreak.
+In the letter, Pardeshi said BMC had made preparations to tackle the situation but rumors were being spread on social media platforms like WhatsApp, Twitter, Facebook, etc, which may lead to panic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)